 Despite their benefits, smart contracts still face some challenges, including:

-- Legal uncertainty: Smart contracts are a new technology and, currently, largely unregulated.
-Should smart contracts begin to gain traction in other regulated industries, its likely governments around the world will inevitably look to bring in legislation and regulations.
+Legal uncertainty: Smart contracts are a new technology and, currently, largely unregulated.
+Should smart contracts begin to gain traction in other regulated industries, it is likely governments around the world will inevitably look to bring in legislation and regulations.

 Smart contracts vs. written contracts

 Ethereum is the most well-known blockchain with smart contract support, but it’s far from the only blockchain that supports smart contracts.
 Many other blockchains support smart contracts including: